Helping Wing Analyze Code

 In the editor, the cog icon in the auto-completer indicates that type information was found in the live runtime state.

-In Wing IDE Professional, the Debug Probe can be used to immediately try out new code in the runtime environment for which it is being designed.
+In Wing Pro, the Debug Probe can be used to immediately try out new code in the runtime environment for which it is being designed.

-Both the Python Shell and (in Wing Pro) the Debug Probe can mark an active range in the editor so code can quickly be reevaluated as it is being edited.
+The Python Shell (in Wing Personal and Wing Pro) and Debug Probe (in Wing Pro) can mark an active range in the editor so code can quickly be reevaluated as it is being edited.
 This is done by selecting the code and pressing the Active Range icon in the upper right of the tool into which you want to set the active range.

 Using isinstance() to Assist Analysis